zaferozzcan/netflix-comedy-flix/README.md

 Live site: https://netflix-clone-joy-flix.herokuapp.com/

-Comedy flix is a Netflix clone,a user can click see the different miviee, and can click on a moc=vie to watch its trailer.
-This application consumes a third party API to get movie data, as well as npm packages to get their treilers from YouTube.
+Comedy flix is a Netflix clone.
+A user can click to see the different movies and click on a film to watch its trailer.
+This application consumes a third party API to get movie data and npm packages to reach their YouTube trailers.

 # List of Technologies: